Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the National Key R and D Program of China 2020YFA0713100, the National Natural Science Foundation of China (No. 12031017), and Innovation Program for Quantum Science and Technology 2021ZD0302904.
+We are very grateful to the anonymous referee for suggestions that greatly improved the readability of the paper.
+This work is supported by the National Key R and D Program of China 2020YFA0713100, the National Natural Science Foundation of China (No. 12031017), and Innovation Program for Quantum Science and Technology 2021ZD0302902.